-Over the last few years, I’ve witnessed and been involved in many social media discussions regarding the retail price for various makeup products.
+Over the last few years, I’ve witnessed and participated in many social media discussions regarding the retail price for various makeup products.
 I’ve read countless complaints about everything from the price of Kylie LipKits to the price of popular eyeshadow palettes.
 Go to any website that sells cosmetics, and you’ll see people rating products with a low “1 star” review solely because of the product’s price.
 Visit just about any cosmetic-focused Instagram page, and you’ll see discussions or “arguments” breaking out over products that are “too expensive.”
 One such recent discussion prompted me to address this topic and share my personal views.
 Today, Natasha Denona released a highly anticipated eye shadow palette called the Sunset Palette, which retails for $129.
 Your first reaction upon hearing that price may be “yikes” or “no thanks”!
 It’s definitely not something you’ll find at the drugstore or a product that many people will be able to afford.
 Similar discussions have recently occurred with the rising popularity of Viseart eyeshadows, which are priced at $80 for a single palette.
 However, understanding the price breakdown a little further can definitely help in understanding why prices may seem so high on the surface and why a product is priced the way it is.
 So let’s break this down and talk about pricing vs. product.

 The best way to understand the price and value of any makeup product is to do a little math and comparison.
 Take the retail price of a product and divide it by the product’s weight.
 That will give you the price per product ounce/gram/etc. That’s the only true way to understand what you’re paying for and if you’re getting a good value for your money.
 It’s also the only way to compare “apples to apples” per se.
 In other words, you can’t really compare the price of an Anastasia Beverly Hills Palette to the price of a Viseart palette because the two different products contain a different amount of product in weight.
 Obviously, an eye shadow palette that weighs 24 grams total will typically cost much more than an eye shadow palette that weighs 7.9 grams.
 You would also expect a prestige brand’s product to cost a little more than a drugstore product when price per weight is factored in and when you consider ingredients used should be superior, but you may be surprised to learn that’s not always the case.
 Take a look at these popular eye shadow products.
 Specifically, look at the last column which shows the price per gram.
 That’s the actual price you’re paying for each of these products.